-April Family Celebrations – Week One
+April Family Holidays & Celebrations – Week One

 April 1st: April Fool’s Day

-- Family Fun: April Fool’s Day could be a perfect opportunity to have an Open Mic Night at home.
+- Family activity: April Fool’s Day could be a perfect opportunity to have an Open Mic Night at home.
 Let each of your budding young stand-ups develop a routine and take the “stage” in your living room.
 Get inspired with these 75+ Hilarious Jokes for Kids.

-- Read Aloud: Any Amelia Bedelia book would be ideal!
+- Read aloud: Any Amelia Bedelia book would be ideal!

-- Meal Idea: Super Healthy Kids website has some ideas for 12 Hilarious April Fools Day Healthy Food Fun.
+- Meal idea: Super Healthy Kids website has some ideas for 12 Hilarious April Fools Day Healthy Food Fun.

-- Learn More: about the history of April Fool’s Day
+- Learn more: about the history of April Fool’s Day.

 April 2nd: International Children’s Book Day